kamilazdybal/kamilazdybal.github.io/index.md

 <ul id="intro"></ul>

+Hi, I'm Kamila.
 I'm a postdoctoral researcher in the [Computational Engineering Lab](https://www.empa.ch/web/s305/autonomous-optical-velocimetry-with-a-reinforcement-learning-agent) at Empa, a Swiss federal laboratory, where I combine reinforcement learning and data-driven modeling with experimental fluid dynamics.
 Previously, I was a Ph.D. student at Université Libre de Bruxelles and The University of Utah, working with Prof. [Alessandro Parente](https://brite-research.be/) and